Yılankale

+Architecture

 The walls, as well as the numerous horseshoe-shaped towers and vaulted chambers, are built with beautifully cut rusticated masonry and are carefully adapted to the coiling outcrop of limestone to create three baileys.
 The archaeological and historical assessment of this castle published in 1987 (with a scaled plan) describes each unit in detail.
 In the upper bailey is an Armenian chapel with its apse and north wall preserved.
 The assumption that the relief of a seated king with two rampant lions in the gatehouse door depicts King Levon I (confirming the conclusion that he was the castle's early 13th-c. founder), was convincingly challenged by both iconographic and archaeological evidence, which shows that the relief portrays either Kings Het'um I (1226–70) or Het'um II (1289–1307).
 The castle was abandoned during the reign of the Ramadanids in the mid-14th century.

 It has been described as the "most perfectly preserved Armenian castle" of the Çukurova (Cilicia) region.
 The castle is open to the public and was renovated in summer of 2014.

+History

 In late 19th century, the inhabitants of Yılankale were Nogai immigrants from the Crimean War.